-- 816. The Athlete's sample bottles revealed multiple T marks in the classification established by Prof. Champod.
-According to the IOC, this forensic result evidences that the Athlete's bottles were surreptitiously opened and the only purpose of the opening of the bottles was to substitute the urine collected at the doping control station with clean urine of the Athlete. - 817.
-As stated above in realtion to the use of a prohibited substance, the presence of multiple T marks does not satisfy the Panel that the Athlete's bottles were opened.
+- 807. Two of the Athlete's B sample bottles revealed multiple T marks in the classification established by Prof. Champod.
+According to the IOC, this forensic result evidences that the Athlete's bottles were surreptitiously opened and the only purpose of the opening of the bottles was to substitute the urine collected at the doping control station, which presumably contained prohibited substances, with clean urine belonging to the Athlete. - 808.
+As stated above in relation to the use of a prohibited method, the evidence concerning the presence of multiple T marks on the Athlete's sample bottles does not itself constitute a sufficiently firm evidential foundation to enable the Panel to conclude to its comfortable satisfaction that the Athlete's bottles were forcibly reopened.